A Detailed Guide to Naxos Chora: The Best Attractions, Restaurants & Hotels

 WALK THE TWISTING LANEWAYS OF THE OLD TOWN

-There’s the colourful fruit stall, selling the best of Naxos’ produce, an old woman watching the world below from her window, the clatter of cutlery and the waft of delicious Greek food being prepared, and the ever-present radio relaying the latest news.
+There’s the colourful fruit stall selling the best of Naxos’ produce, a yiayia watching the world below from her window, the clatter of cutlery and the waft of delicious food being prepared, and the ever-present radio relaying the latest news.

-Locals greet each other in doorways, pausing to chat before continuing on their way.
-Quaint boutiques peek out from almost-hidden alcoves, selling traditional Naxian goods.
-Birds skitter along white-washed cobblestones, and in places around the Venetian Castle, it’s so quiet you can hear the echo of your own footfall.
+Locals greet each other in doorways, quaint boutiques stocked with traditional Naxian goods peek out from almost-hidden alcoves, and in places around the Venetian Castle it’s so quiet you can hear the echo of your own footfall.

 It’s easy to get wonderfully lost in these rustic stone streets - in fact, it was one of our favourite things to do on the island! - so leave the map at home and let the cobblestones take you on a journey through Naxos Town as the locals know it.

-It’s worth noting, that much of the town close for a siesta in the mid-summer heat - so come early, or later in the day (5 pm) to appreciate Chora’s charms.
+Note: Much of the town closes for a siesta in the mid-summer heat - so come early, or later in the day (5 pm) to appreciate Chora’s charms.

 EXPLORE THE VENETIAN CASTLE OF NAXOS

-High above Naxos, overlooking the white-washed roofs and walls of Naxos old town and the shimmering harbour lies the Venetian Castle of Naxos (Castro).
+Standing guard over the white-washed roofs and marble walls of Naxos Chora is the Venetian Castle of Naxos (Kastro).

 Built by the Venetian Conqueror, Markos II Sanoudos in 1207, the fortified settlement has been inhabited ever since.